Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning

 This experiment shows the opportunities with our approach for large hypergraphs.
 We are able to model a flexible family of hypergraph cut functions beyond those that use clique and star expansions and we equal or outperform all the other methods.
-(We also tried another recently proposed method~\cite{Ibrahim-preprint-hocrd}, although this was unable to finish in a reasonable time (e.g.~hours) on this hypergraph as it was designed for hypergraphs with small hyperedge size.)
+For instance, another more complicated method~\cite{Ibrahim-preprint-hocrd} designed for small hyperedge sizes showed similar performance to ACL-Clique (F1 around 0.85) and took much longer.